-Throughout this chapter we analyzed the effects of persistence of price indexation mechanisms over the dynamics of Brazilian inflation after the implementation of the Real Plan.
-Although the plan was successful in bringing down inflation rates in Brazil to moderate levels in the first years after its implementation, long-term average inflation showed a remarkable resistance to fall below 5 percent p.y. due to the continuing existence of price indexation for periods higher than one year.
+Throughout this chapter we analyzed the effects of persistence of price indexation mechanisms over the dynamics of Brazilian inflation after the implementation of Real Plan.
+Although the plan was successful in bringing down inflation rates in Brazil to moderate levels in the first years after its implementation, long-term average inflation showed a remarkable resistance to fall below 5% p.y due to the continuing existence of price indexation for periods higher than one year.

-As were shown by our econometric exercises, although the auto-regressive component of Brazilian inflation had fallen after the implementation of the Real Plan, it remained at high levels compared with the Benchmark case, which is the US consumer price index.
-This result clearly highlights the role of price indexation in the long-term rigidity of inflation in Brazil, which makes inflation control by means of monetary policy much more difficult, since it requires very high short-term interest rates to keep inflation at moderate levels in the face of the continuous external shocks faced by the Brazilian economy in the period 1995-2020.
-Since Brazil had a very open capital account, high interest rates result in overvaluation of the real exchange rate, having as a side effect the premature deindustrialization of the Brazilian economy (Oreiro, Martins da Silva and Dávila-Fernandez, 2020; Oreiro, D'Agostini and Gala, 2020).
+As were showed by our econometric exercises, although the auto-regressive component of Brazilian inflation had fallen after the implementation of Real Plan, it remained at high levels compared to the Benchmark case, which is the U.S consumer price index.
+This result clearly highlights the role of price indexation in the long-term rigidity of inflation in Brazil which makes inflation control by means of monetary policy much more difficult, since it requires very high short-term interest rates to keep inflation at moderate levels in face of the continuous external shocks faced by Brazilian economy in the period 1995-202013.
+Since Brazil had a very open capital account, high interest rates result in overvaluation of real exchange rate, having as a side effect the premature deindustrialization of the Brazilian economy (Oreiro, Martins da Silva and Dávila-Fernandez, 2020; Oreiro, D'Agostini and Gala, 2020).